The Best Use of a Precious Human Life

 There are many simple positive things we can do.
 I know of some people in other countries who spend a great deal of effort and money in feeding birds.
 They have feeders outside their houses and spend thousands on putting out feed each day.
 In fact, they give up their vacations because they don’t want to deprive the birds of their feed.
 This is an excellent practice; it makes me happy to see it, because this is really the type of practice of a bodhisattva .
 There are many examples of Tibetans as well who went to India as pilgrims and who put out bread for the pigeons and rice for the various types of birds.
 This is an excellent type of practice for bringing about a long life.

-So, if we want to sum up our discussion this evening, the main points are:
+If we want to sum up our discussion, the main points are:

 - Never hurt anyone or anything; never cause harm or problems.